Inside The Organ at High Street: Great Pipes

 (This image was scanned from a photograph which appears in the "Lucy Webber Scrap Book", which documents the rebuilding of the High Street Church following the Fire of 1985)

-The great division actually has only three stops of its own: The fundamental 8' Diapason, the 8' Spitz Flöte, and the new Octave Chorus, III.
-The rest of the stops are "borrowed" from the swell division: stop knobs on the great side of the console allow these swell stops to be played from the great keyboard.
-Just behind the front of the casework's 29 Diapason and Spitz stops are the rest of the pipes for those two stops, as seen here.
-In this picture, the sanctuary and front of the organ case are to the left.
-The tallest pipes in the distance are about 4' tall.
-People who like mathematics will enjoy the exponential-like curve traced out by the tops of the rows of pipes!
+The great division has just three stops of its own: The fundamental 8' Diapason, the 8' Spitz Flöte, and the Octave Chorus, III.
+The other great division stops are "borrowed" from the swell division: stop knobs on the great side of the console allow certain stops in the swell division to be played from the great division's keyboard.

-In early 1992, the addition of two new stops to the organ was completed: The swell's Nazard, and a terrific Octave Chorus III for the great.
-For each note on the great manual, three pipes play on the Octave Chorus stop, speaking at various pitches which reinforce the fundamental.
-And when the great is coupled to itself at the octave, the Octave Chorus III makes the whole organ sound brilliant .
-The Octave Chorus III pipes themselves sit way up high in the case; the picture at the right shows about half of them.
-The view is from inside the swell box, through the swell shutters.
+In early 1992, two new stops were added to the organ.
+The colorful Nazard was added to the swell division, and a terrific Octave Chorus was added to the great division.
+For each key on the great division's keyboard, three pipes play for the Octave Chorus stop, sounding at various high pitches which reinforce the fundamental.
+And when the great is coupled to itself at the octave, the Octave Chorus makes the whole organ sound brilliant, perfect for accompanying a full congregation on a favorite hymn.
+The Octave Chorus pipes themselves sit way up high in the case as shown in the schematic diagram above.

 Return to Chip's Home Page